iremkapucuoglu/p4b-website/content/en/goat.md

         icon : "images/index/video.svg"
       - url: '/tutorials/isochrone/'
         heading: 'Tutorials'
-        text: 'Explanation of the individual functions of GOAT and step-by-step guides for answering typical planning questions.' icon : "images/index/docs.svg"
+        text: 'Explanation of the GOAT functionalities and step-by-step guidelines for using GOAT.' icon : "images/index/docs.svg"

   - order: 7
     service_section:
       heading: 'More services'
-      text: 'We are happy to support you in the best possible implementation of your project through:​Workshops and training courses, implementation of individual functions (e.g. accessibility check, school route check)​, additional programming hours for individual adjustments​and consulting services using GOAT.'
+      text: 'We are happy to support you in the best possible implementation of your project through:​ Workshops and training courses, implementation of individual functions (e.g. wheelchair accessibility check, school route check)​, additional programming hours for individual adjustments​and consulting services using GOAT.'
       list_items:
       - url: ''
         heading: ''